Azure/azure-powershell/src/Aks/docs/Get-AzAksAccessProfile.md

 Dynamic: False
 ```

-### -ResourceName
+### -ResourceGroupName
-The name of the managed cluster resource.
+The name of the resource group.

 ```yaml
 Type: System.String